 Estimating the Rossby number as a function of scale

-Estimate the Rossby number of various vortices in the atmosphere in a manner which is exactly analogous to that used in the laboratory experiments by tracking ‘virtual’particles in the evolving wind patterns using the EsGlobe – see EsGlobe/Atmospheric patch of particles.
+In the Project 1 intro class we estimated the Rossby number (by estimating time scales of rotation) of various vortices in the atmosphere in a manner which is analogous to that used in the laboratory experiments by tracking ‘virtual’particles in the evolving wind patterns using the EsGlobe – see EsGlobe.

 Jet stream – geostrophic balance

-Compare distribution of climatology of zonal wind and north-south pressure gradient for zonal averages, using the Esglobe-atmopsheric-climatology.
+In the first Data class, we will compare the distribution of climatology of zonal wind and north-south pressure gradient for zonal averages, using the EsGlobe, to verify that the jet stream is in geostrophic balance.

 Hurricane flow – balance of forces

-Here we analyze data from real hurricanes and compare them with the tank experiment.
+In the second Data class, we will analyze data from real hurricanes and compare them with the tank experiment.
 Check the second Data class slides and notes.

 Choose a hurricane and plot the observed winds and Rossby Number in function of radius as described in the scatterometer-instructions page.